 ELISABETH HYLECK, Special Initiatives Director

-Elisabeth manages educational programs and special projects for ABAG and supports the affinity groups related to Basic Human Needs, Health, Aging, and Financial Literacy and Asset Building.
+Elisabeth manages educational programs and special projects for ABAG and supports the affinity groups related to Basic Human Needs, Arts, Aging, and Financial Literacy and Asset Building.
 Elisabeth staffs ABAG's Diversity and Inclusion Committee.
 Prior to joining ABAG in 2007, she worked at the Annie E. Casey Foundation as the Leadership Development Program Assistant and was the Administrative Coordinator for a residential treatment facility for chemically dependent women and their children.
 Elisabeth is passionate about best and promising practices, community engagement, and collaboration of all types.

 With a master's degree in City and Regional Planning from Morgan State University, Elisabeth has a great interest in the relationship between people and the natural and built environment and serves on the board of Blue Water Baltimore.
 She has a BA in English and French (and a minor in Women's and Minorities' Studies) from Xavier University in Cincinnati, Ohio and polished her fluency in French at the Sorbonne in Paris, France.
 When not at work, she can be found mothering Lillian and Theo, connecting dots, hiking, sewing, and attempting to "green" her life.